RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 ## Gotcha: Do The `W_E` and `o` Circles Coexist in the Same Subspace?

 Between the attention and MLP blocks, the attention output ($o$) is added to the residual stream, which already contains the original embeddings (columns of `W_E`), which itself is a circle.
-The immediate question to ask is: did the newly added $o$ circle interfere with the `W_E` circle?
-The only way the 2 circles would meaningfully interact is if they lived in the same subspace.
-To figure out if any pairs of these basis vectors spanned similar subspaces, for all combination pairs of a set of $o$-derived basis vectors and `W_E`-derived basis vectors, I plotted the dihedral angle (the second angle in the results of `scipy.linalg.subspace_angle`) between them.
+The immediate question to ask is: **did the newly added $o$ circle interfere with the `W_E` circle?** The only way the 2 circles would meaningfully interact is if they lived in the same subspace.
+To figure out if any pairs of these basis vectors spanned similar subspaces, for all combination pairs of a set of $o$-derived basis vectors and `W_E`-derived basis vectors, I plotted the dihedral angle (think of this as the angle between the normals of 2 planes) between them.
 The dihedral angle is small only if the subspaces are very similar.

 <img src = "../../images/llm_arithmetic/dihedral_angles.png" alt="Dihedral Angles" width="700px">
 *Dihedral Angles of all (W_E basis, o basis) pairs*

-Ok, none of the pairs have a small dihedral angle, so we know that the $o$ vectors / circles are getting written into a different subspace than the ones that the original `W_E` circles live in.
+Ok, none of the pairs have a small dihedral angle, so we know that the $o$ vectors / circles are getting written into a different subspace than the ones that the original `W_E` circles live in - they don't interfere.

 ## Guess: `W_up` Should Have 113 Vectors That Align With `o` Circles

-My initial guess was that I should be able to find a set (or even 3) of 113 vectors that more or less align with the directions of these $o$ vectors that are arrange in a circle.
+My initial guess was that I should be able to find a set (or even 3) of 113 vectors that more or less align with the directions of these $o$ vectors that are arranged in a circle.
 The reasoning behind this is that each one of these `W_up` vectors should act as a detector for $o$ vectors in that direction and basically produce an activation in one of the 512 elements in the MLP output vector.
 The MLP output vector will hence have 113 (or 3 sets of 113) positions which each represent 1 number, and `W_down` can just permute them into the correct position such that the softmax will be able to decode the correct number.
 However, upon deeper thinking, this wasn't quite right, for these reasons:
 - If this were true, we expect $W_L$ to have a large frequency 1 Hz component, which it doesn't.
 Instead, it has the same frequencies as before (4, 32, 43).
 - This model actually doesn't have superposition (!!!)